Swagato777/Guess-Game/README.md

 Enjoy the Game!

  # About
 The Guessing Game is a simple Python project created for educational and entertainment purposes.
-It was developed by [Your Name].
+It was developed by Swagato Bhattacharyya.

 Feel free to contribute to the project or provide feedback.
 Happy guessing!